Getting started with family history research

 RootsWeb’s World Connect searches across more than 575 million names.

 Major genealogical and historical research subscription site including English and Welsh census indexes and images from 1841-1901, as well as Scottish census indexes and transcriptions from 1841-1901.

-Ancestry Library Edition is available on public computers at our Thorndon Quay reading room in Wellington.
+Ancestry Library Edition is available in the Alexander Turnbull Library reading room in Wellington.
 It is also available at most local public libraries in New Zealand.